TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0C1104/driverlib/sysctl_power_policy_sleep_to_standby/README.md

 TIMG1 will toggle LED1 every 250ms during the SLEEP policy, and not toggle when the device is in STANDBY.

 **Note**: Example requires Rev E3 or later of the MSPM0C1104 LaunchPad.
+When debugging the application, the power access port (PWR-AP) will force the device to remain active.
+In order to see full functionality of this example, it is recommended to terminate the debug session.
+Refer to the Debug section of the TRM for more information about debugging in low power modes.

 ## Peripherals & Pin Assignments